 And the popular approach of first praising them and then asking your favour may no longer work to your advantage.

 The truth of the matter is it’s all in the formula.

-Once you know the formula, it’s pretty easy to begin building your affiliate network.
+Once you know the formula, it’s pretty easy to begin building and tracking your affiliate network.

 So, here’s how you can write cold-mails that not only get a response but will have influencer’s begging to work with you!

 How to Use Cold Email in Affiliate Marketing

 Before we jump into that, I want to briefly explore what affiliate marketing is and how it actually works.

 Affiliate marketing is an online sales strategy that lets a product owner (you) improve sales by choosing and working with other people who share the same target audience, aka “affiliates”.

 Think about it this way; affiliates are able to reach potential customers you probably wouldn’t be able to reach on you’re own.

 And get this: online affiliate marketing is one of the most ROI-positive ways for a small business to market online.